Henry de Lesquen

-Henry Bertrand Marie Armand de Lesquen du Plessis-Casso (/fr/; born 1 January 1949) is a French politician.
+Henry Bertrand Marie Armand de Lesquen du Plessis-Casso (/fr/; born 1 January 1949) is a French-Moroccan politician.
 A retired official and former radio director, De Lesquen has been the president of the Carrefour de l'Horloge, a national-liberal think tank, since 1985.
 A blogger and YouTuber since the 2010s, he has participated in popularising the concept of "remigration" in France.

 Biography

 Early life and education

 Henry Bertrand Marie Armand de Lesquen du Plessis-Casso was born on 1 January 1949 in Port-Lyautey, Morocco, then a French protectorate, the son of Pierre de Lesquen du Plessis-Casso, a general of the French Army and Anne-Marie Huon de Kermadec.
 Both his father and mother were from noble Breton families.
 De Lesquen's maternal grandmother, Camille Medina, was born Guatemalan and naturalized French.

 De Lesquen entered Polytechnique in 1968, then earned a bachelor in economics and joined the École nationale d'administration (ENA) in 1974.